 Pothos plants love high humidity and will flourish in it, but they also do just fine in low humidity.
 We run a humidifier in Ramona’s room through the winter, and the pothos right above her crib did AMAZING this winter!
 As did the pothos in the second bathroom.
-This used to be tiny cuttings (hanging planter from Ikea):
+This used to be tiny cuttings!

 Pothos plants are vulnerable to the common houseplant pests: mealybugs and fungus gnats, mostly.
 I have never had any problems with pests in my pothos.
-If you have problems, try backing off the watering, cleaning out the plant and surrounding soil with a water and dish soap mixture, and repotting in fresh, well-draining soil.
+If you have problems with gnats, try backing off the watering.

 Should I fertilize my pothos plants?

-It’s not necessary so ever fertilize a pothos.
+It’s not really necessary to fertilize a pothos.
 They’ll do just fine without it.
 But they’ll thrive if you occasionally give them some fertilizer meant specifically for houseplants.
-I give mine a little extra houseplant fertilizer boost every few months when I remember to.
+I give mine a little extra worm castings for nutrients.

 When should I prune or repot pothos?

-Pothos plants don’t like to be pot bound (when the roots fill the pot).
-If your plant is droopy even after watering, it probably needs a bit more room to grow.
+Pothos plants don’t like to be super pot bound (when the roots fill the pot).
+If your plant is droopy even after watering, or if some of the leaves are curling and turning yellow (see pics below), it probably needs a bit more room to grow.
 Repot it in a bigger planter with fresh soil, and it will flourish.

 I don’t prune my pothos plants a ton.
 I like to let them grow long and trail the vines along things in the house.
 The vines can grow 25+ feet long!
 However, much like long hair, it’s only pretty if it’s healthy.
 If the vines look long and scraggly (you’ll hear them referred to as “leggy”), I cut them off.

-All varieties are poisonous if ingested because of the calcium crystals.
+All epipremnum aureum varieties are considered toxic if ingested because of the calcium oxalate crystals.
 That’s why I keep most of mine hanging from the ceiling or high up on shelving where the kitties can’t get to them.

-It’s so easy to grow golden pothos from cuttings.
+It’s so easy to grow pothos from cuttings.
 Here’s a shot of a few cuttings I had left over from a pruning session.
 They are rooting in a jar of water.
-See a detailed post about propagating pothos plants in water here!
+See a detailed post about propagating pothos plants in water for more!